triggermesh/docs/docs/guides/creatingasource.md

 ## Create a AWS SQS Event source

 You can explore the specification of the object using the `kubectl explain` command.
-You will see that you need the ARN (i.e Amazon Resource Name) or your AWS SQS queue and you need your AWS API keys.
+You will see that you need the ARN (i.e Amazon Resource Name) of your AWS SQS queue and you need your AWS API keys.

 ```console